Lux vs Lumens projector: All in one guide on brightness.

 So now you know.
-Which brightness metric do you have to go with.
+Which brightness metric do you have to go with?
 When you are choosing the projector.
 When you have to compare the Lux vs Lumens projector.
 In this case, you have to choose the Lumens.
-Which is the better metric for the brightness.
+Which is the better metric for brightness?
 While choosing the projector.

 If you confuse between the Lumens and ANSI lumens.
 It will be better to go with the ANSI lumens.
 Because the ANSI is more accurate than the Normal Lumens.

-And the last one, most of the Chinese projectors are garbage.
+And the last one, most Chinese projectors are garbage.
 If you have a good investment.
-Go with the well-known projector manufacturer.
+Go with a well-known projector manufacturer.

 See you next time…